 Ganadores de los Premios Oscar 2022: lista de premiados por categoría

-(CNN Español) -- Los Premios Oscar 2022 otorgarán un total de 23 estatuillas en las diferentes categorías en las que los nominados compiten.
-Consulta a continuación como queda la lista completa de ganadores y cuáles son las películas que más galardones obtienen en la gran noche de Hollywood.
+(CNN Español) -- Los Premios Oscar 2022 han otorgado un total de 23 estatuillas en las diferentes categorías en las que los nominados competían.
+Consulta a continuación como ha quedado la lista completa de ganadores y cuáles son las películas que más galardones han obtenido en la gran noche de Hollywood.

 Recuento de las películas con más Premios Oscar de 2022